 Do I have to be a W.E. member to access your services?

-For some services, yes.
+Yes.
 We have two different memberships available - Full ($100.00 plus GST) or an Associate membership ($50.00 plus GST).
 Both of these memberships give you unlimited access to our business advisory services to help you start, expand and succeed in business.
 These memberships also offer other benefits, including discounts on training seminars, use of client resources, networking and mentoring opportunities, and access to our lending program.

 Do I need a business plan?